CrossyChainsaw/Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/74303221/173433824-06d00ee3-5066-4b5b-b48a-bf28efb75f90.png)

-### UX-Testing
-We haven't done UX-Testing in our group project.

 ## Learning Outcome 3: Agile Method
 *You can implement the software process for your project according to a given agile software development method.*